-Homeopathy has been repeatedly used for protection AND treatment during world epidemics and outbreaks.
+Homeopathy has been repeatedly used for protection AND treatment during epidemics and outbreaks.
 It is inexpensive, quickly distributed, easily administered and safe.
-Remedies exist for all epidemic diseases.

 Homeopathy first rose to prominence through its effective treatment and prevention of cholera and typhoid.
 200-years later it is still doing the same; governments of today are using homeopathy to prevent, treat, or break epidemics within their countries.
 Some examples are:

 - The Indian government controls epidemics of malaria, Japanese encephalitis, dengue fever, and epidemic fever with homeopathy

 - The Cuban government now depends on homeopathy to manage its leptospirosis epidemics and dengue fever outbreaks

 - The Brazilian government funded two large trials that successfully reduced the incidence of meningococcal disease in those given the homeopathy prophylactic